 Here are some multiple-languages websites that I found while searching for IT-related information a few days ago:

-It would be a good idea for you to find information in your target language, so that you could be accustomed with the terms in your target language.
+It would be a good idea for you to find information in your target language so that you could be accustomed to the terms in your target language.
 Language learning is about using it anyway, and you learn as you use it.

 Some learners like to challenge themselves by learning languages of different writing scripts.
 I find it very interesting for fun, however, I would opt for something easier, or closely related to the languages that I have known if I consider about the amount of time and effort that I would invest.
 I like to describe learning languages as an investment.